IreshaMadhuwanthi/Memory-Allocation-Algorithm/README.md

 2. Users can allocate memory by entering a process size in KB.
 3. The program uses the best-fit strategy to allocate the most appropriate memory block.
 4. Leftover memory is added as a new block category if applicable.
+5. Users can deallocate memory, which is returned to the corresponding free list.
-5. Users can view the updated memory list after each allocation.
+6. Users can view the updated memory list after each allocation and deallocation.

 <h3>Requirements</h3>